heru-himawan-tl/fdaf-application-example/README.md

 #### Compiling

-To test this FDAF application example under WildFly, call `compile-test.sh` script with argument `with-hibernate`:
+To test this FDAF application example under WildFly, the development-source must be pre-compiled by the call of `compile-test.sh` script with argument `with-hibernate`:

     ./compile-test.sh with-hibernate